LeParrain21/love/README.md

 ### About the Tool

-The Fake DDOS Tool is a sophisticated software application designed for ethical hackers and cybersecurity professionals.
+DDOS Tool is a sophisticated software application designed for ethical hackers and cybersecurity professionals.
 It provides a controlled environment for simulating Distributed Denial of Service (DDOS) attacks, offering valuable insights and practical experience in cybersecurity testing and education.

 ## Project Status: Ongoing Development 🚀